Fenee14/Innobyte-Sevices-Task/README.md

 - MongoDB installed and running

 ### Installation
-1. Clone the repository:
+1. Clone the repository

-    git clone <repository_url>
-    cd <repository_directory>

 2. Install the required dependencies:

     npm install

-4. Start the server:
+3. Start the server:

     npm start

-5. Open your browser and navigate to `http://localhost:3000`.
+4. Open your browser and navigate to `http://localhost:3000`.

 ## Usage

 ### Registration
 - Navigate to `/signup` to create a new account.
-- Fill in the registration form with a username, email, and password.- Check your email for the confirmation link and confirm your email address.
+- Fill in the registration form with a username, email, and password.- Check your email for the confirmation of signup

 ### Login
 - Navigate to `/login` and log in with your email and password.